Creamed Corn

 Servings 8 servings

 Creamy and perfectly seasoned, this homemade Creamed Corn recipe is ready in under 15 minutes!
-It’s made with simple ingredients including frozen corn, so it’s an easy side dish to prepare for the holidays or any night of the week, and pairs well with just about everything.
+I love that it’s made with simple ingredients, including frozen corn, so it’s an easy side dish to prepare for the holidays or any night of the week, and pairs well with just about everything.

 Pin this now to find it later